 The truth is, I probably listen to my own poker podcast as much as any other one.
 Act local and all that jazz, right?
-No offense, esteemed poker elephants, but I’m not in your neighborhood, and also not as interested in peering over the hedges as you might think.
-Certainly other poker shows are far more important or relevant to the poker zeitgeist than mine!
+No offense, esteemed poker elephants and elephant lovers, but I’m not in your neighborhood, and also not as interested in peering over the hedges as you might think.
+SO, certainly other poker shows are far more important or relevant to the poker zeitgeist than mine!
 Still, most of us listen to what we are comfortable with, and many podcasts aren’t much more than just conversations that you wouldn’t mind taking part in.

 Much of poker media content is free.
 Your personal taste and natural inertia will guide you.
 Now, barrier to entry is a source of, and incitement to, excellence: If you played a drinking game with my mistakes as host you’d be in the hospital.
 Consider this resource your refund.